Some remarks on the comparability of ideals in semirings: Abstract

 \section{Abstract}

-As a generalization of valuation semirings, the main purpose of this paper is to investigate those semirings that their prime ideals are totally ordered by inclusion.
-First, we prove that the prime ideals of a semiring $S$ are linearly ordered if and only if for each $x,y \in S$, there is a positive integer $n$ such that either $x|y^n$ or $y|x^n$.
-Then we introduce and characterize pseudo-valuation semidomains.
-It is shown that prime ideals of pseudo-valuation semidomains and also divided ones are linearly ordered.
+A semiring is uniserial if its ideals are totally ordered by inclusion.
+First, we show that a semiring $S$ is uniserial if and only if the matrix semiring $M_n(S)$ is uniserial.
+As a generalization of valuation semirings, we also investigate those semirings whose prime ideals are linearly ordered by inclusion.
+For example, we prove that the prime ideals of a commutative semiring $S$ are linearly ordered if and only if for each $x,y \in S$, there is a positive integer $n$ such that either $x|y^n$ or $y|x^n$.
+Then, we introduce and characterize pseudo-valuation semidomains.
+It is shown that prime ideals of pseudo-valuation semidomains and also of the divided ones are linearly ordered.